ShrihariMaheshwari/ShrihariMaheshwari/README.md

 - 🎓 Graduate Student at Virginia Tech
 - 💼 Software Developer with 4+ years of experience
 - 🏢 Formerly Software Engineer at Wolters Kluwer
-- 🌱 Currently exploring Cloud Architecture and DevOps practices
+- 🌱 Currently exploring Next.js and GSAP.
 - 🚀 Passionate about building scalable web applications and cloud solutions

 ### 🛠️ Technical Skills